Lecture Overview

 Intelligent Robot Development Course

-This is a practical project exercise to apply AI to robot control.
+This is a practical project-based course to apply AI to robot control.
 Students learn techniques to actually operate robots, such as object detection, image recognition, and information processing using multiple sensors.

 Machine Learning Course

 A course to learn a wide range of topics necessary for applying machine learning to financial transactions and other applications from both academic and practical perspectives.
-There are also exercises where students can try their hand at creating and labeling data sets.
+There are also exercises where students can try and label datasets through hands-on exercises.

 Entrepreneurship Course